Funnysuslik/foodgram-project-react/README.md

 ## General info

-This project is simple social network about cooking :smiley_cat:.
+This project is the simple social network about cooking :smiley_cat:.

 ## Technologies